ICT and Computing

 - Computer Hardware

-Pupils will study these units in Year 7 and Year 8.
+Pupils will study these topics in Year 8.
 This will give them an opportunity to develop their ICT skills by carrying out tasks using various software packages.
 These units will equip pupils for KS4 study across a range of subjects including ICT and Computing.

 Key Stage 4 (Years 9-11)

-- Pupils will study computer science theory and will learn how to program using Python and Raspberry Pi.
-Pupils will also design and create games using Mission Maker and Kodu.
-Pupils will also be taught graphic and web authoring skills using Adobe Photoshop and Dreamweaver.
+- Pupils will study a range of practical and theory topics that will support development of their skills and knowledge.
+The theory content will include computer science units and practical will involve learning how to program using Python.
+Pupils will also design and create games using Kodu and also develop their graphic and web authoring skills using Adobe Photoshop and Dreamweaver.

-- This carefully planned course gives students a real, in-depth understanding of how computer technology works.
+This carefully planned course is relevant to the modern and changing world of computer science giving students a real, in-depth understanding of how computer technology works.
 It offers an insight into what goes on ‘behind the scenes’, including computer programming, which many students find absorbing.
+The course will further develop pupil’s problem solving skills with opportunity to designs systems too.

 Key Stage 5 (Years 12-13)